xtreme8000/picoAVE/README.md

 > **[Look here](docs/impl_details.md) for in-depth implementation details.**

+> [!NOTE]
+> In theory this mod should also work on a Gamecube, however I have not tested it.

 > [!WARNING]
 > Currently the only supported mode is "EDTV / HDTV (480p)" as found in Wii settings.
 > Any other mode results in no signal output!